junxit/us-congress-code/title-26/chapter-1/sec-53.md

 ## Notes

 1 So in original.
-Probably should be “the Tax Cuts and Jobs Act”.
+Probably should be “the Tax Cuts and Jobs Act.”

 ### References in Text